uvicore/framework/README.md

 - Robust modular and deep-merged config system across uvicore modules.
 - Custom and expressive ORM built on top of SQLAlchemy Core.

-Uvicore is the missing Async fullstack framework that feels and performs like FastAPI.
+Uvicore is the missing fullstack asynchronous framework for elegant and rapid python development.